swthemathwiz/hp-z6-g4-memory-fan-mounts/README.md

 ### HP Z6 G4 Dual 80/92 Memory Fan Mount

-Like the dual 80/80 mount but with a 92 mm secondary fan.
+Like the dual 80/80 memory fan mount but with a larger 92-mm secondary fan.
+Note that this is a wide model - about 210 mm.

 </td></tr></tbody></table></div>